tolar grande puna of salta

-In this article we are going to talk about the Puna and the countless attractions in the surroundings of Tolar Grande, which make the town the ideal starting point to get to know the Puna of Salta:
+In this article we are going to talk about the Puna and its main attractions, in the surroundings of Tolar Grande, which make the town the ideal starting point to get to know the Puna of Salta:

 • The Llullaillaco and Socompa volcanoes